 Helping Adults Remain Independent

-The Senior Companions Program is part of Senior Corps, a program of the Corporation for National and Community Service, an independent federal agency created to connect Americans of all ages and backgrounds with opportunities to give back to their communities and their nation.
+The Senior Companions Program is part of AmeriCorps Seniors, a program of the Corporation for National and Community Service, an independent federal agency created to connect Americans of all ages and backgrounds with opportunities to give back to their communities and their nation.

 The Senior Companions Program began its life in 1968 as part of the Department of Health, Education and Welfare and Administration on Aging.
 In March 1973, Congress was asked to expand the role of low-income older volunteers who provide person-to-person services.
 Seven months later, the Senior Companions Program was signed into law.

 Volunteers are adults, 55 years or older, low income, meet income eligibility (200% below poverty guideline) and, on average, volunteer 20 hours per week with 1 to 2 clients.
 Eligible Senior Companions volunteers receive a modest tax free-stipend to cover the cost of serving.
-They must pass an annual physical examination.
+They must successfully pass fingerprint-based criminal background checks.

 - Pre-service and monthly training sessions

 - Recognition at three special events Accident and liability insurance while on duty